Nicolasharibol/song_recommender_final/README.md

-# 💻 Song Recommender System:
+# 💻 Song Recommender System: Unsupervised Machine Lerning Project
 Welcome to my Song Recommender System—a tool designed to tailor song suggestions based on a blend of your musical preferences, mood, and style.
-By integrating data from Billboard's Hot 100 through web scraping and an additional set called "audio_features_curated", both datasets are meticulously processed.
+By integrating data from Billboard's Hot 100 through web scraping and an additional set called "audio_features_curated".

-This project delves into Unsupervised Machine Learning, applying standard scaling and K-means clustering to sort the "audio_features_curated" dataset into clear categories.
-Cluster quality is verified using the Silhouette Score.
-Within this dataset, songs are grouped into engaging clusters such as pop, ambient, acoustic chill, energetic upbeats, and mellow grooves.
-These clusters enable track recommendations that resonate with diverse moods and music styles.
+Within "audio_features_curated", songs are grouped into engaging clusters such as pop, ambient, acoustic chill, energetic upbeats, and mellow grooves.

-Following the creation of a Billboard's Hot 100 DataFrame through web scraping, a streamlined process is established that allows users to select "trending now" and instantly receive a song recommendation from the curated top 100 list.
+Following the creation of a Billboard's Hot 100 DataFrame, a streamlined process is established that allows users to select "trending now" and instantly receive a song recommendation from the curated top 100 list.

 Finally, the setup features a function that retrieves song recommendations tailored to user preferences, offering options aligned with selected clusters or the "trending now" list.
 Crafted within a Streamlit app and seamlessly connected to Spotify's API, the system makes discovering your next favorite track effortless.